Motorcycle industry in Vietnam: Domestic industry

-Vietnam is considered the center of the motorcycle industry in Asia.
-Since 2010, the average annual sales of motorcycles in Vietnam reach 3 million units.
-Although the sales of motorcycles remained a significant part of the market, the slowdown trend has already appeared.
-The leader in this segment, local brand VinFast, is already the third-largest player in the market, exceeding 100,000 annual sales.
+Vietnam is regarded as the centre of the motorcycle industry in Asia.
+Since 2010, the average annual sales of motorcycles in Vietnam have reached 3 million units.
+Although motorcycle sales have remained a significant part of the market, a trend of slowdown has already emerged.
+The leader in this segment, the local brand VinFast, is now the third-largest player in the market, with annual sales exceeding 100,000 units.

-Noteworthy, though they failed to cut a piece of cake in the emerging e-scooter market, Japanese motorcycle producers still dominate the scene.
+Notably, while they have struggled to gain a foothold in the emerging e-scooter market, Japanese motorcycle manufacturers still dominate the landscape.

-At least three factors contribute to this new dynamic of the motorcycle industry in Vietnam: 1) the government's intention to reduce the number of motorcycles on the streets; 2) the growing market for environmental-friendly e-motorbikes; and 3) the expanding car ownership in the country.
+At least three factors contribute to this new dynamic in the motorcycle industry in Vietnam: 1) the government's intention to reduce the number of motorcycles on the streets; 2) the growing market for environmentally friendly e-motorbikes; and 3) the increasing rates of car ownership in the country.